 “You better be as strong as you are taller than me.”

 Monty ran up the tree, kicking several pustules on his way up.
 An acidic smell filled the air as fresh black ooze seeped from them.
 Monty was struggling up Tommy’s leg when the first tendril lashed out.
 Landing right next to Monty.
 The straightened grass blades cut deep into the bark, pulling pieces away and leaving thick gouges in those that remained.
-Both Tommy and Monty were screaming as Monty clambered his way up Tommy and onto the lip of the trees trunk.
-Meanwhile bladed tendrils were lashing out at them, scaring the tree and frightening the boys.
-Once Tommy had balanced himself from Monty climbing over him he leapt head first into the open top of the tree trunk., grabbing Monty by the scruff of the neck they both were pulled in by a strong gravity like force.
+Both Tommy and Monty were screaming as Monty clambered his way up Tommy and onto the lip of the trunk of the tree.
+Meanwhile, bladed tendrils were lashing out at them, scaring the tree and frightening the boys.
+Once Tommy had balanced himself from Monty climbing over him, he leaped head first into the open top of the tree trunk. grabbing Monty by the scruff of the neck, they both were pulled in by a strong gravity-like force.
 Their world was consumed by a dark void before they fell hard onto their backs.

-Tommy was breathing hard and fast as Monty lay besides him crying out in pain.
+Tommy was breathing hard and fast as Monty lay beside him, crying out in pain.
 Neither of them could see through the sick darkness that surrounded them.
-Eyes wide Tommy tried to look around for Monty.
+Eyes wide, Tommy tried to look around for Monty.
 Patting his hands on the cold, smooth ground beneath him, heading in the direction of Monty’s voice.

 As Monty started to bite down into his own thick shirt and his screams subsided, Tommy could hear the thrashing and whipping of something.

 “You said Oculi wouldn’t be here, what is that?”

 A tendril flew past Tommy and cut his cheek as something hard glanced it.
 Tommy cried out and raised his hands to his cheek, tears welling up in their eyes as they felt the blood trickle down their wrist.
 Grunts and winces made Tommy quiet as Monty stood to his feet.